janschill/flatmin/README.md

 ## Setup

+### Application server
+Wee will be using GlassFish.

+### Database
+Our database of choice is PostgreSQL

 ### web.xml
 Here we configure our Web API URL-Pattern `<servlet-mapping>` and tell the application where to look for the Java classes to handle requests `<init-param>`.
 ```